Skip to content

 System middleware executes before route matching, so it is the earliest controller-facing interception stage.

 This is where Vona places concerns such as not-found handling, request override behavior, app initialization, instance initialization, HTTP logging, CORS, and static-resource handling.
+Use global middleware instead when the concern needs a matched route but must still run before authentication.
+Use local middleware when the concern is controller/action-specific and should see pipe-processed arguments.

 Representative local usage